 Anti-spyware detects, prevents, and removes unwanted software, including adware.
 While organizations tend to purchase anti-spyware as an add-on module to their anti-virus solutions, standalone software also exists, but is generally consumer-grade.

-Endpoint security has evolved considerably over the last several decades—from simple, signature-based antivirus software to a holistic strategy and technology stack designed to protect against known or unknown threats to endpoints.
-Today, protection of endpoints is necessary to prevent, contain, mitigate, and remediate external and internal threats, and scale to meet the growing diversity of devices whether on-premise or remote, employee, or vendor.
-It also needs to be forward-looking so it can accommodate the evolving IT and threat environment, and withstand new tests, such as the high-velocity attacks that could soon emerge as 5g becomes more widespread.
-Most importantly, your endpoint security technology stack should be built with solutions that communicate and collaborate with your broader IT and security ecosystem.
+Today, protection of endpoints is necessary to prevent, contain, mitigate, and remediate external and internal threats.
+Solutions and strategies must scale to meet the growing diversity of devices whether on-premise or remote, employee, or vendor.
+Most importantly, you should build your endpoint security technology stack with solutions that communicate and collaborate with your broader IT and security ecosystem.

 PAM Buyers Guide & Checklist (paper with buying template)